pflanze/xmlhub-indexer/README.md

 information, then shows a summary of the changes that will be carried out and asks for confirmation before acting.

 Use the `--help` option for more information.
-By default, both `--sign` and `--push` are active, which is recommended; you can disable those with the `--no-sign` or `--no-push` options.
+By default, both signing and pushing is active, which is recommended; you can disable those with the `--no-sign` or `--no-push-..` options (signing affects both source and binary repositories; the new app signing is independent of gpg and always active).
 From within the "xmlhub-indexer" directory run (see below for how to get your key fingerprint):

     cargo run --bin make-xmlhub-indexer-release -- --local-user "...your key fingerprint.."